smearle/gym-city/README.md

 ## Micropolis (SimCity 1)

 The player builds places urban structures on a 2D map.
 In certain configurations, these structures invite population and vertical development.
-Reinforcement Learning agents are rewarded for this population.
+Reinforcement Learning agents are rewarded as a function of population or other city-wide metrics.

 ![breathy](https://github.com/smearle/gym-micropolis/blob/master/gifs/breathy.gif)